 Defiant to the End: Averted at the last second.
 When Psycho was about to be killed by The Morrigan, a pair of goddesses who had already captured and tortured him, he used what he thought would be his last seconds to laugh in their faces and tell them that Wonder Woman was coming for them.

-Depending on the Writer: How disfigured he is varies.
+Depending on the Artist: How disfigured he is varies.
 Sometimes he's a twisted little troll of a man, as in the page image.
-Other times he's still a dwarf, with legs and an outsized head, but is more or less good looking, as in this link here.
-There's also the question of whether his Freudian Excuse is given any play or not.
+Other times he's still a dwarf, with short legs and an outsized head, but is more or less good looking, as in this link here.

 Politically Incorrect Villain: One of the premiere examples in comics.
 He dates back to the Golden Age, where misogyny was his primary reason for becoming a supervillain, and it still forms a cornerstone of his persona.